Documentation Index

 Private structures

-The 'Private structures' tab can be used to define private client object structures.
-These define custom data structures that can be referred to in configurations related to the 'API' instance by their assigned 'Alias' (see Client object structure reference).
-They are called private as their use is limited exclusively to the context of the parent 'API' instance.
+The Private structures tab lets you define custom data structures.
+These structures are referenceable within the API instance via their Alias (see Client object structure reference).
+They are called private because their use is limited exclusively to the context of this API instance.

 Private subroutines